Marlinekhavele/recipe-app-api/README.md

-# Recipe App API
+# Recipe  API
 How to build a fully functioning REST API using:
    - Python
    - Django / Django-REST-Framework
    - Docker / Docker-Compose
    - Test Driven Development
 ### Getting started
+- A rest api in Django and DRF For a Recipe
+- Clone the project using git clone
+- Enter the project directory cd app
+- Visit http://localhost:8000/api/v1/docs to get started with the browsable api
 #### Build containers
-   docker-compose build
+- docker-compose build

-   To start project, run:
+#### To start project, run:

-   docker-compose up
+-  docker-compose up

-   The API will then be available at http://127.0.0.1:8000
 ![alt text](api.png "api")